dschadow/Java-Web-Security/README.md

 **Requirements:** Apache Tomcat, Webbrowser

 ###Ch05_AccessReferenceMaps
-Web application using Java Server Faces (JSF) to show the difference between using unprotected and protected Maps (*IntegerAccessReferenceMaps* and *RandomAccessReferenceMaps*) with user data.
+Web application using Java Server Faces (JSF) to show the difference between using unprotected and protected Maps (with *IntegerAccessReferenceMaps* and *RandomAccessReferenceMaps*) with user data.

 **Requirements:** Apache Tomcat, Webbrowser